 Lead study author Dr. Jeremy Jacobs, from the Hadassah Hebrew-University Medical Center in Israel, and colleagues recently reported their findings in the Journal of the American Geriatrics Society.

 Not only does this have implications for their physical health — due to lack of exercise, for example — but it can harm their psychological health, too.
-Research has shown that those who are confined to their homes are more likely to develop depression, anxiety, and other mental illnesses.

 For their study, Dr. Jacobs and colleagues set out to investigate whether or not the frequency with which an older adult leaves their home might be associated with mortality.